genericname92/bill-organizer/README.md

 [heroku]: https://bill-organizer.herokuapp.com

+##Notable Features
+- Notifications system that will flag users that are tagged in any bill another user creates
+- Mailer using Sendgrid that will email invoices to each roommate of a tagged bill
+- Dynamic Filter that allows users to filter by bill title
+- Calculations updated dynamically whenever any information about the bill or any of the people tagged within the bill change
 ## Minimum Viable Product
 Bill organizer is a Rails and Backbone web application built for the simple purpose of aiding and organizing household bills amongst roommates.